Skip to content

 Merseyside Police then moved in on May 12 and removed the remaining protestors, arresting five people for breach of the IPO.

-David said: “This high profile case shows how such occupation of a building can cause disruption and expense not just for the owners of the building, who in this case are faced with a significant clean-up bill, but also by putting severe strain on police resources.
+“This high profile case shows how such occupation of a building can cause disruption and expense not just for the owners of the building, who in this case are faced with a significant clean-up bill, but also by putting severe strain on police resources.

 “Unlike residential properties, squatting in commercial buildings is not a criminal offence, hence why such buildings have increasingly been targeted.